backdrop-contrib/block_refresh/README.txt

          permission required, the block will appear as though it was not configured with Block Refresh.

+--  TROUBLESHOOTING --

+* If block are refreshing strangely on taxonomy/term/xx pages and you are running the Global Redirect module, disable the 'taxonomy term path handler' feature on that module's configuration page.

 -- CONTACT --

 Current maintainers: